jctemp/master-thesis/chapters/background.typ

 #figure(
   image("../figures/w-msa.png"),
   caption: [
  The figure depicts the window-based multi-head self-attention (W-MSA) and shifted W-MSA.
+Adapted and modified from @liuSwinTransformerHierarchical2021.
  ]
 )<window-based-self-attention>